deanwampler/Contract4J5/contract4j5/README.txt

 --- How Do I Use Contract4J?

-This section describes how to use Contract4J5 V0.5.
-For information on using earlier versions, see the README files in their distributions.

 The distribution contains ant files and examples of how to use Contract4J.
 The examples are actually part of the unit/acceptance test suite.
-If your are using Eclipse, the project configuration files are also in the source distribution.
-You may or may not want to remove them.

-*** NOTE ***  The tests/examples are the best way to see how to write test expressions correctly.
+The tests are the best way to see how to write test expressions correctly.

 ---- Installation: